jhnnsrs/rath/README.md

 ## Inspiration

-Rath is an Apollo (that typescript thing) like library for python, it supports a link like structure to facilitate and multiple links

-## Features

-- includes modular links to support specificatiosn for

-  - Subscriptions (via websockets)
-  - File Uploads (multipart specifications)

-- Works well with turms created queries
+Rath is like Apollo, but for python.
+It adheres to the design principle of Links and enables complex GraphQL setups, like seperation of query and subscription endpoints, dynamic token loading, etc..

 ## Installation